praveenbalijepalli/ML-Zoomcamp2022-Capstone-Project/Readme.md

    2. Build and run the application using the commands:
       ```
-      docker build -t zoomcamp-midterm-project .
+      docker build -t zoomcamp-capstone-1 .
-      docker run -it --rm -p 9696:9696 zoomcamp-midterm-project  (This will keep the running the prediction service from the docker container)
+      docker run -it --rm -p 9696:9696 zoomcamp-capstone-1  (This will keep the running the prediction service from the docker container)
       ```

-   3. Open another terminal/prompt and run predict_test.py Or run predict-test.ipynb jupyter notebook to test the prediction service.
+   3. Open another terminal/prompt and run predict_test.py
       ```
       python predict_test.py (To test the prediction service)
       ```